processing-ts/processing-ts/README.md

 `grunt examples`

-To compile and minify the natureofcode examples into a singel file run:
+To compile and minify the natureofcode examples into a single file run:

 `grunt natureofcode`